CivicTechWR/WRvotes/docs/wards/index.md

 candidates running there.
 For a more graphical approach, use the [Interactive Map]({{site.url}}).

-{% assign ridings-sorted = site.data.internal.position-tags | sort: "PositionUniqueName" %}
+{% assign ridings-sorted = site.data.internal.position-tags |
+sort: "PositionUniqueName" |
+where_exp: "item", "item.PositionUniqueName contains '-Ward-'" %}
 <div class="content-box" data-aos="fade-up">
   <ul>
     {% for riding in ridings-sorted %}